Policies

 INFORMATION ON EXTENDED ABSENCES FOR TRAVEL AND OTHER REASONS

-Black River strongly discourages extended absences during the school term.
+Black River strongly discourages extended absences during the school year.
 Vacation days count toward the 5-day excused absence limit each semester.
 The decision for the absence is the responsibility of the parent and the student and should be made with consideration given to the student’s academic standing in school, with serious thought given to the impact of the absence.
 It is the student’s responsibility to arrange for and complete any work missed.

 If an extended absence is required, students and parents must fill out an Extended Absence Notification Form available in the main office and be returned five business days prior to the beginning of the absence.